reshinto/reshinto.github.io/docs/interviewPrep/concurrency_parallel_programming/multithread/readme.md

 ## Concurrency

 - execution of tasks in a single core environment
-- tasks are context switched betwen one another
+- tasks are context switched between one another

 ## Parallelism